We already live in the cyborg era

 Feminism Against Progress (publisher’s page)

-Feminism Against Progress (Amazon pre-order link)
+Feminism Against Progress (Amazon link)